delfair/blastxml_parser/README.md

 ### Example useage

-Assumes .*nix* operating system (UNIX, Linux, OSX), and that blastxml report and XSL files are in the same directory.
+Assumes UNIX / Linux / OSX operating system, and that blastxml report and XSL files are in the same directory.
 First, check that xsltproc is installed:

      xsltproc -V